Technologicat/mcpyrate/repl.md

 Macro docstrings and source code can be viewed using ``?`` and ``??``, as usual.

-The line magic `%macros` shows macros currently imported to the session (or says that no macros are imported, if so).
+The line magic `%macros` shows the current macro bindings in the session.

+The cell magic `%%dump_ast` shows the AST representation of a whole input cell.

+The magic function `macro(f)` binds function `f` as a macro in the current REPL session, so you can interactively develop macros right there in the REPL.
+It works also as a decorator.
+The new macro will be available from the **next** REPL input onward.

 Each time a ``from module import macros, ...`` is executed in the REPL, just before invoking the macro expander, the system reloads ``module``, to always import the latest macro definitions.